Clark Summer Research Program Frequently Asked Questions

 For a student living on campus, you will be sent a full list of items to bring.
 For example, you need items such as XL twin sheets and blanket, pillows, towels, toiletries, hangers, in-season clothing (daily highs may regularly exceed 100F), and one Business Outfit for the Poster Symposium.

-The Poster Session provides you with the opportunity to present your summer research to your peers, UT Dallas administrators, faculty, staff, and guests.
+SPUR stands for Summer Platform for Undergrad Research.
+SPUR is a capstone, end-of-summer symposium for all UTD students who have completed summer projects.
+This event is mandatory and provides you with the opportunity to present your summer research to your peers, UT Dallas administrators, faculty, staff, and guests.

 Finances and Scholarship